ryedin/site/_reference/cli-config-files.md

 This file is written to every time you run `convox login`, whether you're logging into the Convox console or directly into a Rack.

-This file contains a json struct in the following format:
+This file contains a JSON struct in the following format:

 ```
 $ cat ~/.convox/auth